Ilialtes/TravelWise/README.md

 TravelWise is an AI-powered assistant designed to make your travel experiences seamless and enjoyable.
 From checking current prices and exploring tours to suggesting must-visit attractions, TravelWise ensures you have all the information you need at your fingertips.
 > This project is an AI Travel Assistant built for [Nosu AI Hackathon](https://nosu-ai-hackathon.devpost.com/?ref_content=default&ref_feature=challenge&ref_medium=portfolio).

+> At the moment the model is trained only for Costa Rica.

 ---